Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file contains worj for task 7.
 It is a script that moves the file betty from /tmp to /tmp/my_first_directory.

 8-firstdelete
 This file contains work for task 8.
-It is a script that deletes the file betty which is in /tmp/my_first_directory.
+It is a script that deletes the file betty that is in /tmp/my_first_directory.

+9-firstdirdeletion
+This file contains work for task 9.
+It is a script that deletes the directory my_first_directory that is in the /tmp directory.